 Position of the Dodecanese islands

-The Dodecanese or Dodecanisos is the name of the island complex in the north eastern Aegean.
+The Dodecanese or Dodecanisos is the name of the island complex in the south eastern Aegean.
 They are situated between the islands of Crete, the Cyclades, lkarias, Samos and the Asia Minor seaboard.

 All islands of the Dodecanese are connected to the mainland and other islands daily by ferries, while there are also regular flights to the larger islands.
 The two largest islands, Rhodes and Kos, have a cosmopolitan flair and are literally bursting with life.
 In the immediate vicinity, however, there are smaller islands with completely different characters and easy going atmosphere, where the visitor is pleasantly surprised.